 Run-time errors

 Syntax errors are all too common – especially if your typing is less than perfect.
 It is so easy to type Get-ChildTiem as opposed to Get-ChildItem.
 The good news is that until you resolve your syntax errors, your script cannot run successfully.
-There are several ways to avoid syntax errors or simplify your task of finding and removing them.
+There are several ways to avoid syntax errors or to simplify your task of finding and removing them.
 One simple way is to use a good code editor, such as VS Code.
-Just like Microsoft Word users, VS Code highlights potential syntax errors to help you identify, fix, and eliminate them.
+Just like Microsoft Word , VS Code highlights potential syntax errors to help you identify, fix, and eliminate them.

 Another way to reduce at least some typos or other syntax issues is to use tab completion in the PowerShell console or the VS Code editor.
-You type some Of the necessary text, hit the tab key and PowerShell does the rest of the typing for you.
+You type some of the necessary text, hit the tab key, and PowerShell does the rest of the typing for you.

 Logic errors are bits of code that do not do what you want or what you expect.
 There are a myriad number of reasons why code could have a logic error.
 One issue many IT Pros encounter is defining a variable but not using it later or typing the variable name incorrectly.
 Tools such as the PS Script Analyzer can analyze your code and help you track down potential issues in your code.

 You may have a working system or service that, in some cases, could become problematic if you are unlucky.
-The Best Practices analyzer enables you to examine core Windows services to ensure you run these services in the best possible way.
+The Best Practices Analyzer enables you to examine core Windows services to ensure you run these services in the best possible way.

-You can encounter run-time errors.
+You can also encounter run-time errors.
 For example, your script to add and configure a user in your AD could encounter a run-time problem.
 The AD service on a DC may have crashed, the NIC in your DC might have failed, or the network path from a user to the DC might have a failed router or a router with an incorrect routing table.
 Checking network connectivity ensures the network path from your user to the relevant servers is working as required.
 But you also need to ensure your networking configuration itself is correct.

 Network issues can be challenging to resolve since there are so many potential issues that might arise.
 The Get-NetView module and cmdlet is useful in obtaining a huge amount of troubleshooting information that a network professional can use to resolve problems.

-An important tool for finding script errors is to use PowerShell's script debugging features.
-This PowerShell feature enables you to set breakpoints in a script – when you run your script, PowerShell stops execution at each breakpoint.
+Finally, an important tool for finding script errors is PowerShell's script debugging features.
+These enable you to set breakpoints in a script – when you run your script, PowerShell stops execution at each breakpoint.
 You can, for example, stop at line 4 in your script, any time your script writes to the $M variable, or any time your script calls a specific command, such as Get-CimInstance.
 PowerShell suspends processing when it encounters a breakpoint and presents you with a debugging prompt, as you see in the recipe.
 You can then examine the results so far and run additional commands to ensure your script produces the output and results you expect.
 If your script adds a user to the AD and then performs an action on that user (adding the user to a group, for example), you could stop the script just after the Add-ADUser command completes.
 At that point, you could use Get-ADUser or other commands to check whether your script has added the user as you expected.
 You can then use the Continue statement to resume running your script.
 PowerShell then resumes running your script until it either completes or hits another breakpoint.

-Checking Network Connectivity using Get-NetView
+Checking network connectivity using Get-NetView